 On 1 July 2008, a new Law on Electronic Communications entered into force and introduced general authorization for all electronic communications services and networks.
 In the meantime, five Amendments to the Law on Electronic Communications entered into force and were published in the Official Gazette No. 90/11, 133/12, 80/13, 71/14 and 72/17.
-Pursuant to Article 32 of the Law on Electronic Communications, the Group is entitled to provide the following electronic communication services based on the general authorisation which was last updated on 5 May 2017:
+Pursuant to Article 32 of the Law on Electronic Communications and in accordance with the Article 12 of the European Electronic Communications Code (Directive (EU) 2018/1972) and BEREC Guidelines (BoR (19) 259), the Company is entitled to provide the following electronic communication services based on the general authorisation which was last updated in May 2021: